Cremas, Haiti’s coconut Holiday drink

 As I commit these words to paper at 7:00 in the morning, I can’t help but think of the fact that I am vicariously consuming alcohol at 7:00 in the morning.

-But you know what, it is the Holiday season, the season to be jolly, so there is no avoiding this favorite Haitian Holiday drink that symbolizes the most wonderful time of the year.
+But you know what, it is the Holiday season, the season to be jolly.
+So, even if I tried to, I couldn’t avoid this favorite Haitian Holiday drink.
+It symbolizes the most wonderful time of the year.

-A rich and creamy coconut beverage enhanced with sweet spices, cremas is the drink they let you sip on as a kid; the drink you were actually allowed to sample in your own glass – it was probably a fourth of a shot glass but still, it was a glass you were allowed to hold in your hands for a change.
+A rich and creamy coconut beverage enhanced with sweet spices, cremas is the drink they let you sip on as a kid.
+The drink you could actually sample in your own glass.
+It was probably a fourth of a shot glass but still, it was a glass you could hold in your hands for a change.

 - 1 cup of coconut milk